VorTECHsa/aws-maven/README.md

 In order to publish artifacts to an S3 bucket, the user (as identified by their access key) must be listed as an owner on the bucket.

 ## Usage
 To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
-The latest version of the wagon can be found on the [`aws-maven`][aws-maven] page in Maven Central.
+The latest version of the wagon can be found on the [`aws-maven`][aws-maven] page in Nexus.

 ```xml
 <project>